 An employer must terminate or freeze any plans currently maintained prior to the first calendar year the SIMPLE plan is effective.

 October 1 Establishment Deadline

 A SIMPLE plan operates on a calendar year basis and an employer that wants to establish a new SIMPLE for the current calendar year must do so by October 1.

 If an employer establishes a SIMPLE plan after the October 1 deadline, it can only be effective for the following calendar year.
 However, the October 1 deadline does not apply to a new employer that comes into existence after October 1 of the year for which the SIMPLE plan is established if the employer establishes the SIMPLE plan as soon as administratively feasible after the employer comes into existence.
-So based on this establishment timing rule a businesses that wishes to establish a SIMPLE Plan for 2018 generally must do so by October 1, 2018.
+So based on this establishment timing rule a business that wishes to establish a SIMPLE Plan for 2023 generally must do so by October 1, 2023.

 Any employee that meets certain employer-specified service and compensation requirements must be eligible to participate in a SIMPLE plan.
 The SIMPLE plan rules provide maximum service and compensation requirements—but an employer may always apply more lenient (or eliminate) eligibility rules, which will allow employees to participate earlier.